norenh/SimpleTester/README.txt

 typeclr - Sends CTRL+a+DEL before sendKeys("text")
-waitforatr - wait until element is found and has "attribute" set to "value" waitforenabled - wait until element is enabled waitfortxt - wait until element is found and has text set to "text" waitfor - wait until element is found for up to 20s wait - just sleeps INTEGER*0.1s
+waitforatr - wait until element is found and has "attribute" set to "value" waitforenabled - wait until element is enabled waitforpro - wait until element is found and has "property" set to "value" waitfortxt - wait until element is found and has text set to "text" waitfor - wait until element is found for up to 20s wait - just sleeps INTEGER*0.1s